-The number of minor applications received in 2018-19 was similar to the previous two monitoring rounds.
-Although the number of applications is considerably lower than seen during 2014-16 this rate is a result of changes to the planning system, which were designed to take many of the smallest and less contentious development proposals out of the traditional application route.
-Our performance processing these applications comfortably exceeds both the national and (tougher) local target.
+The number of minor applications received in 2019-20 was similar to the previous three monitoring rounds.
+Although the number of applications is lower than seen during 2015-16 this rate is a result of changes to the planning system, which were designed to take many of the smallest and less contentious development proposals out of the traditional application route.
+Our performance processing these applications comfortably exceeds both the national and (tougher) local target and the 2019-20 percentage of 93% is the highest during the last five years.